jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 When using `docarray>=0.30`, each endpoint bound by the request endpoints can have different input and output Document types.
 One can specify these types by adding type annotations to the decorated methods or by using the `request_schema` and `response_schema` argument.
 The design is inspired by [FastAPI](https://fastapi.tiangolo.com/).

-TODO(Joan): Introduce singleton document vs batching These schemas have to be parametrized `DocList` with valid `Documents` inheriting from `BaseDoc`.
-The only exception is when {ref}`streaming endpoints <streaming-endpoints>` are used, in that case the `BaseDocs` are the parameters.
+These schemas have to be `Documents` inheriting from `BaseDoc` or parametrized `DocList`.
+We will review the differences when using single Documents or a DocList for serving in the `batching` section (TODO: JOAN LINK HERE).

-When no type annotation or argument is provided, Jina assumes that [LegacyDocument](https://docs.docarray.org/API_reference/documents/documents/#docarray.documents.legacy.LegacyDocument) is the type used.
-This is intended to ease the transition from using Jina with `docarray<0.30.0` to using with the newer versions.

 ```python
 from jina import Executor, requests